Helium0/RestAssured/README.md

 # This is my another private project where I check my knowledge about API testing.
 For this purpose I used https://petstore.swagger.io/.

 So far I managed and created tests for simple CRUD user endpoints.
 My goal is to extend those tests for the other user endpoints.
-Also I want to take care of on pet and store labels.
+Also I want to take care of on another areas like pet and store.

 What I used in my project:
 - Java programming Language